bhikeshkhute/Virtual-Hosts-Configuration-In-Apache-On-Different-OS-Using-Ansible/README.md

 Reference - https://www.free-css.com/

-The type of virtual host for the project is <strong>IP-PORT</strong> based.

 We have created self signed certficates as well to deploy the sites securely.

 We are using Amazon EC2 instance for the demo.
 You may also use VM/Linux OS/other cloud providers to test the same.